MTG/essentia/doc/sphinxdoc/models.rst

 This page provides a list of pre-trained models available in Essentia for various music and audio analysis tasks.
 To use Essentia with TensorFlow support refer to the guide on `Using machine learning models <machine_learning.html>`_.
 Click on the models below to access the weights (``.pb``) and metadata (``.json``) files, as well as example code snippets.

-Additional non-maintained models are available in our `model repository <https://essentia.upf.edu/models/>`_.
+Additional legacy models are available in our `model repository <https://essentia.upf.edu/models/>`_.
 Some models are also available in `TensorFlow.js <https://www.tensorflow.org/js>`_ (``tfjs.zip``) and `ONNX <https://onnx.ai/>`_ (``.onnx``) formats.
 As this is an ongoing project, we expect to keep adding new models and improved versions of the existing ones.
 These changes are tracked in this `CHANGELOG <https://essentia.upf.edu/models/CHANGELOG.md>`_.